SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Using_Smart_Trap_Processor/Monitoring_Processed_Traps.md

 # Monitoring Processed Traps

-Once at least one trap processor element has been configured to process traps from a valid source that is actively generating events, you can monitor the processed events and heartbeats on the *Processed Traps* page.
+Once at least one trap processor element has been configured to process traps from a valid source that is actively generating events, you can monitor the processed events and heartbeats on the *Processed Traps* page of the Smart Trap Processor tool.

 ![Smart Trap Processor Homepage](~/user-guide/images/TrapProcessor_Overview.png)